The scan CSS media feature is used to apply CSS styles based on the scanning process of the output device.

-The scan feature is specified as a single keyword value chosen from the list below.
+The scan feature is specified as one of the following keyword values:

 p {